 The intuition behind the first equation in Proposition 1 is that the full-employment condition implies that changes in factor prices cannot increase the aggregate demand for labor.
-However, the aggregate demand for labor will only remain constant if the changes in relative wages $(\hat{w}t - \hat{r}{ft})$ are zero "on average," i.e., log changes in wages (\hat{w}t) in period t from their baseline value of w equal a firm-size weighted average of log changes in cash flow $(\sum_f \frac{L{ft}}{L} \hat{r}{ft})$.
-The second line follows immediately from this equation and the fact that the amount of the specific factor is fixed, so the left-hand side of equation (4) is just $-\hat{L}{ft}$.
+However, the aggregate demand for labor will only remain constant if the changes in relative wages $(\hat{w}t - \hat{r}{ft})$ are zero "on average," i.e., log changes in wages $(\hat{w}t)$ in period t from their baseline value of w equal a firm-size weighted average of log changes in cash flow $(\sum_f \frac{L{ft}}{L} \hat{r}{ft})$ .
+The second equation follows immediately from this equation and the fact that the amount of the specific factor is fixed, so the left-hand side of equation (4) is just $-\hat{L}{ft}$ .

 Proposition 1 is based on the structure of Jones (1975) but differs in several respects.
 First, Jones was concerned about a mapping from tariff-induced changes in product prices into factor prices.
 Here, we invert the logic in Jones to show that knowing the log changes in cash flow pins down changes in wages and employment.
-Second, by assuming that there is one elasticity of substitution between labor and the specific factor, we simplify
+Second, by assuming that there is one elasticity of substitution between labor and the specific factor, we simplify the expressions in his canonical model and are able to construct a sufficient statistic for computing wage and employment changes using only information on changes in cash flow.
+Wages move one-for-one with the employment-weighted average of log changes in cash flow.